Blendify/blender-manual/blender_docs/manual/compositing/types/matte/index.rst

   Matte Nodes
 ##############

-These nodes give you the essential tools for working with blue-screen or green-screen footage, where live action is shot in front of a blue or green backdrop for replacement by a matte painting or virtual background.
+These nodes give you the essential tools for creating a :term:`Matte` for images that do not already have their own :term:`Alpha Channel`.
+One usage scenario is blue-screen or green-screen footage, where live action is shot in front of a blue or green backdrop for replacement by a matte painting or virtual background.

 In general, hook up these nodes to a viewer, set your UV/Image Editor to show the viewer node, and play with the sliders in real-time using a sample image from the footage, to get the settings right.
 In some cases, small adjustments can eliminate artifacts or foreground image degradation.
-For example, taking out too much green can result in foreground actors looking flat or blueish/purplish.
+Taking out too much green can result in foreground actors looking flat or blueish/purplish.

-You can and should chain these nodes together, refining your color correction in successive refinements, using each node's strengths to operate on the previous node's output.
+You can and should chain these nodes together, improving your masking and color correction in successive refinements, using each node's strengths to operate on the previous node's output.
-There is no "one stop shopping" or one "does-it-all" node; they work best in combination.

-Usually, green screen is shot on a stage with consistent lighting from shot to shot, so the same settings will work across multiple shots of raw footage.
-Footage shot outside under varying lighting conditions (and wind blowing the background) will complicate matters and mandate lower falloff values.
+:doc:`Keying Node </compositing/types/matte/keying>` is the closest to a "does-it-all" node for green screens, but the best results stem from a combination of techniques.

 .. note::

-   Garbage matte is not a node,
-   but a technique where the foreground is outlined using a closed curve (Bézier or NURBS).
-   Only the area within the curve is processed using these matte nodes;
-   everything else is garbage and thus discarded.
+   Garbage Matte is not a node, but a technique selecting what to exclude from an image.
+It is a :term:`Mask` used to identify content to be removed from an image that cannot be removed by an automatic process like chroma keying.
+It is used either to select specific content to be removed, or it is the inverse of a rough selection of the subject; removing everything else.

+   Some nodes accept a garbage matte directly.
+For those that don't, you can still apply one by subtracting the garbage matte from the matte generated by the node.

+   Simple garbage mattes can be created with the :doc:`Box Mask </compositing/types/matte/box_mask>` or :doc:`Ellipse Mask </compositing/types/matte/ellipse_mask>` More complicated matte shapes using
+   :doc:`Double Edge Mask </compositing/types/matte/double_edge_mask>` or
+   using a :doc:`Mask</compositing/types/input/mask>`.

 .. toctree::
    :maxdepth: 1